algorithmiaio/dev-center/_pages/administration/source-code-management-config/source-code-management-bitbucket-server-checkin.md

+---
+categories: admin-panel
+layout: article
-# Create a Bitbucket Server (build-on-checkin) configuration
+title: Create a Bitbucket Server (build-on-checkin) Configuration
+---

 This page contains instructions for creating a Bitbucket Server configuration so that users will have the option to select Bitbucket Server as the source code repository host for new algorithms they create.